 Try it out in a demo account.
 It takes time and practice to get the proper position size on each trade, place orders properly, and assess which opportunities to take.

-My EURUSD Day Trading Course guides you through trading a few powerful patterns that tend to occur multiple times per day, providing loads of opportunities to capitalize.
+My EURUSD Day Trading Course and Price Action Stock Day Trading Course guide you through trading a few powerful patterns that tend to occur multiple times per day, providing loads of opportunities to capitalize.

 Cory Mitchell, CMT